rafaeldevvv/bookmark-landing-page/README.md

 }
 ```

 I was in doubt if this was readable enough.
 I hope it is.
-It was ny first time making tabs.
 ```js
 const tabButtons = $all("#selection-list button");
 const tabs = $all(".tab");